aRcHmaGe333/ValueFlow/README.md

 The current intellectual property system creates artificial scarcity through restrictive licensing, unused patent portfolios, and gatekeeping mechanisms that stifle innovation.
 This document proposes ValueFlow, a Universal IP Revenue Sharing System that automatically splits value 50/50 between original IP holders and IP reusers, eliminating licensing barriers while ensuring fair compensation for all participants in the innovation ecosystem.

+© 2025 Slavko Stojnić,
+All Rights Reserved
+(Hopefully Not For Long)